 I started to chronicle everything I was going through in an online blog.
 I joined the Teal Ladies group on Facebook comprised of other women with gynecologic cancers who offer support and sense of community.
 There’s even a special trachelectomy group, although I am apparently the only person in the trachelectomy group dealing with a recurrence.
 In my broader search for more of a support community, I found a cancer group on the west side of Indianapolis, but no one else there shared my diagnosis of cervical cancer.
 I felt alone.

 It was in the hospital where I received my chemotherapy and subsequently spent the majority of one summer, that I connected with a woman my age going through her first experience with cervical cancer.
 It became really helpful for me to be able to mentor her through her journey and it helped me to stay strong and feel like I had a purpose.

 My son is now 6 years old and he also has lots of questions.
 He honestly knows more about cancer than anyone should, and certainly more than I did when this started.
-My husband also has been so supportive and helpful through all of the treatments, doctor visits, and tests.
+My husband also has been so supportive and helpful through all of the cervical cancer treatments, doctor visits, and tests.

 Finding Meaning and Purpose in My Cervical Cancer Experience

-We all learned a lot going through this experience, and I want to share what I know in order to help other women with a similar diagnosis as mine and to help others understand how to better prevent this disease.
+We all learned a lot going through this experience, and I want to share what I know in order to help other women with a similar diagnosis as mine and to help them understand how to better prevent this disease.

-Looking back, I would have preferred to know what type of HPV I had when I first had abnormal Pap results, since some types are higher risk than others.
-While I was very vigilant with my health management over the years, I may have approached the “wait and see” time period between my first abnormal Pap and my diagnosis differently.
+Looking back, I would have preferred to know what type of HPV I had when I first had abnormal Pap results, since some types of HPV are higher risk than others.
+While I was very vigilant with my health management over the years, I may have approached the “wait and see” time period between my first abnormal Pap test and my diagnosis differently.
 I would have also asked for an HPV test with every Pap test to be as informed as possible, and to know just how at-risk I was.

 What’s Important for Me to Share